adamaveray/needles/CONTRIBUTING.md

 4. Make the tests pass.

 5. Minify the source.
-We use the Closure Compiler ([here's an online one](http://closure-compiler.appspot.com/home)).
-Use the "advanced" level.
+We use Uglify2 ([you can run it online here](http://lisperator.net/uglifyjs/)).

 6. Push to your fork and [submit a pull request](https://help.github.com/articles/using-pull-requests#changing-the-branch-range-and-destination-repository).
 Bonus points if you include a GIF, especially a [tacky](http://www.picdesi.com/upload/comment/thanku/thank-you-030.gif), [dated](http://www.oilsafe.it/wp-content/uploads/2010/10/under-construction.gif), or just [generally painful](http://i.imgur.com/7K5DjwW.gif) one!